cloudsmith-io/dt/README.md

 - [Online (More In-Depth) Cheat Sheet](https://www.pythoncheatsheet.org/cheatsheet/basics)
 - [Solving Puzzles Like AoC](https://realpython.com/python-advent-of-code/)

-There's also a full example of solving a puzzle down below.
+See the following two sections for pointers related to DT.
+There's also a complete example of solving a puzzle down below.

-You can always ask those most excellent colleagues around you, too (and the DMs!)
+You can always ask those most excellent colleagues around you (and the DMs!)

-P.S.
-NextJS folks: If it's too painful, install nvm into the devcontainer. :)

 ### Basic String Operations